kamillacrozara/selenium_presentation/SRDTestSuite/README.md

 			For more information about these tests check the file srd_ui_tcs/srd_sd_tcs_description.md.

-	To check the download links of SRD:
+	- To check the download links of SRD:

 		$python run_srd_tests.py ck

 		Explanation:

-			[ck] => argument to check all the download links in SRD.
+			[db] => argument to check the i-SRD database.
 			For more information about these tests check the file srd_ui_tcs/srd_ck_tcs_description.md.

-	To execute the light version of tests:
+	- To execute the light version of tests:

 		$python run_srd_tests.py lt